denoland/fresh/docs/canary/concepts/error-pages.md

 folder.
 The file must have a default export that is a regular Preact component.
 A props object of type `ErrorPageProps` is passed in as an argument.

+While running the app in dev mode, the custom _500.tsx page won't be displayed.
+Instead, the default Fresh error page, containing error details, will be shown.
+You can view the custom _500.tsx page in preview mode and when the app is deployed.

 ```tsx routes/_500.tsx
 import { ErrorPageProps } from "$fresh/server.ts";